Simple-Smart-Home-App/Main-Project/README.md

 under Gradle Scripts in the project heirarchy on the left.
-Here is where the android SDK versions are set, be sure that these match with your gradle settings found in File > Settings > Build, Execution, Deployment > Build Tools > Gradle. and the SDK needed can be downloaded through Android Studio at T ools > SDK Manager > Android SDK > SDK Tools (you may check Show Pakage Details on the bottom left to see various version to install and select Apply when finished)
+Here is where the android SDK versions are set, be sure that these match with your gradle settings found in File > Settings > Build, Execution, Deployment > Build Tools > Gradle. and the SDK needed can be downloaded through Android Studio at Tools > SDK Manager > Android SDK > SDK Tools (you may check Show Pakage Details on the bottom left to see various version to install and select Apply when finished)

 Required to compile with Android Studio: